Rabbi Scott B. Roland

 Cantor Gary Paller began his cantorial career with our congregation, known then as Mayfield Hillcrest Synagogue, more than 30 years ago.
 After a hiatus, he returned to Congregation Shaarey Tikvah in October 1999 as our first full-time cantor.
 Cantor Gary studied at the Jewish Theological Seminary in New York and Jerusalem and majored in music and vocal performance at Cleveland State University.
 He had also led morning Shabbat services at Park Synagogue.
 He performs regularly at senior citizens centers and has sung at Cantor’s Concerts, the Workmen's Circle Yiddish Vinkl, and the JCC Third Seder.

 Cantor Gary understood that music is an integral part of Jewish worship.
 From the pulpit, he was able to share his love of Jewish music and encourage the community to participate fully in a unique and inclusive davening experience.
 He was also available to help those in our community who wished to lead services, chant Haftorah or Torah, or just wanted to better follow the service.

 Shaarey Tikvah is a congregation that loves to sing.
 The vibrant chorus of voices on Shabbat morning added strength to Cantor Gary’s prayers.
 We welcome your voice to our community of faith as we go from strength to strength! email@example.com

-Martha Sivertson joined our kehillah in September 2013 after spending eight years creating the volunteer program and managing the Museum Store at the Maltz Museum of Jewish Heritage.
-A New Jersey native, Martha moved to San Francisco for a graduate program in art history, then Boston, Georgia, and Maine before being recruited to run the retail operation at the Cleveland Museum of Art.
+Martha Sivertson joined our kehillah in September 2013 after spending eight years creating the volunteer program at the Maltz Museum of Jewish Heritage.
+A New Jersey native, Martha moved to San Francisco for a graduate program in art history, then Boston, Georgia, and Maine before being recruited by the Cleveland Museum of Art.
 A huge baseball fan (Mets, Giants, Red Sox), she quickly adopted the Tribe but you will often catch her and her husband at minor league and professional games alike throughout the Northeast where they dragged their two beautiful daughters summer after summer.
 Martha earned her Master in Nonprofit Organizations (MNO) from the Mandel Center at Case Western Reserve University in 2006 and her Certified Volunteer Administrator (CVA) in 2007. email@example.com